Sitecore/sitecore-ios-sdk/README.md

 ## 1. The Mobile SDK Components
 ### 1.1 The Server

-The Sitecore Mobile SDK server package contains components that allow you to use iOS features in your website.
+The Sitecore Mobile SDK server package contains components that allow you to use the iOS features in your website.
 The Sitecore Mobile SDK server package requires:

 * .Net Framework version 2.0 and later for the Application Pool of your website.
 * Sitecore CMS version 6.5 or later.
+* Sitecore Item Web API.

-**Link to download** [Sitecore Mobile SDK server](http://sdn.sitecore.net/downloads/MobileSDKDemoIos10.download) **package**
+**Link to download** [Sitecore Mobile SDK demo](http://sdn.sitecore.net/downloads/MobileSDKDemoIos10.download) **package**

-The Mobile SDK API is called the "Sitecore Item Web API" and is web service based.
-This web service is designed with the REST principles to make the Sitecore content accessible through HTTP requests in the JSON format.

-The Web API supports accessing the content through items paths, IDs, or by running queries.
-The output produced by the service is highly customizable and optimized to reduce the number of requests.

-**Link to download** [Sitecore Item Web API](http://sdn.sitecore.net/Products/Sitecore%20Item%20Web%20API.aspx) **package**

 ### 1.2 The Client